lamba92/ktor-spa/README.md

 ## Under the hood

-The feature you install intercepts all 404s not intercepted by the router and instead of responding an HTTP 404 it serves the `index.html` (or whatever you called it) with an HTTP 200 status.
+The feature intercepts all 404s not intercepted by the router and instead of responding an HTTP 404 it serves the `index.html` (or whatever you called it) with HTTP 200 status.

 **NB**: Remember to setup a 404 in your spa!